hacklabto/cupcake-settings/README.md

-Contains settings for hacklab's cupcake for cura and marlin.
+Contains settings for hacklab's cupcake for cura (for use with the cupcake's marlin build, see https://github.com/hacklabto/Marlin/tree/hacklab_cupcake ).